ansible/ansible/docs/docsite/rst/become.rst

     (at play or task level) overrides the default method set in ansible.cfg, set to `sudo`/`su`/`pbrun`/`pfexec`/`doas`/`dzdo`/`ksu`/`runas`

 become_flags
-    (at play or task level) permit to use specific flags for the tasks or role.
-One common use is to change user to nobody when the shell is set to no login.
+    (at play or task level) permit the use of specific flags for the tasks or role.
+One common use is to change the user to nobody when the shell is set to no login.
 Added in Ansible 2.2.

 For example, to manage a system service (which requires ``root`` privileges) when connected as a non-``root`` user (this takes advantage of the fact that the default value of ``become_user`` is ``root``)::